Guru4741/ParkingLot/README.md

 Go to the terminal
 Cd.. to the parkingLot directory / folder
-Type / run commmand : `parkingLot <textfilename.txt>` textfilename is the name of the text file created above
+Type / Run commmand : `parkingLot <textfilename.txt>` textfilename is the name of the text file created above

+# How to run tests

+Run `npm test` on terminal